xkstein/Grain-U-Net/README.md

 Original implementation: https://github.com/zhixuhao/unet

 My current setup is to run this in a python virtual machine and install src as a package.
 To do the latter (which is required to access the files in src from `scripts/`), run `pip3 install -e .` in the main directory.
 This might be an overcomplication, but I'm trying it out for organization.

+Also, I'm adding docstrings to most of the functions.
+You can just read them in the file, but you can also see them by importing the function or module and then running `help(<function or module name>)` in python.